A prismatic approach to $(\varphi, \hat G)$-modules and $F$-crystals: Logarithmic prismatic F -crystals and semi-stable representations

-Actually, all logarithmic structures of log prisms in $(X,M_X)_{\Prism_{\log}}$ is the log structure associated to a prelog structure defined by $\N$.
+Actually, all logarithmic structures of log prisms in $(X,M_X)_{\Prism_{\log}}$ is the log structure associated with a prelog structure defined by $\N$.
 We thank Teruhisa Koshikawa for letting us know the following lemma.

 \begin{lemma} For any log prism $(B,J,M_B)$ inside $(X,M_X)_{\Prism_{\log}}$, $(B,M_B)^a$ admits a chart $\N \to B$ defined by $n \mapsto u_B^n$ for some $u_B\in B$ satisfying $u_B \equiv \varpi \mod J$. \end{lemma} \begin{proof} For any log prism $(B,J,M_B)$ inside $(X,M_X)_{\Prism_{\log}}$, we have